-A very powerful feature of the T-P23 is the ability to continuously monitor the three-phase voltage and to capture two cycles immediately before and eight after the point of trigger.
+A very powerful feature of the T-P22 is the ability to continuously monitor the three-phase voltage and to capture two cycles immediately before and eight after the point of trigger.
+In addition, the T-P22 has a current channel, which will identify the presence of excess current on the monitored phase, which provides verification that the fault has occurred on a particular core of the cable.

 The pre-trigger data includes sixteen TDR traces with a further forty-eight saved after the trigger point.
-This gives the operator a view of the actual fault condition that initiated the trigger and allows the T-P23 to be armed in the most appropriate manner.
+This gives the operator a view of the actual fault condition that initiated the trigger and allows the T-P22 to be armed in the most appropriate manner.

-Figure 1.2: T-P23 Low Voltage Cable Fault
+Figure 1.2: T-P22 Low Voltage cable fault locator

-Figure 1.3: T-P23 & Accessories
+Figure 1.3: T-P22 and standard accessories

-Through the T-P2X Master software, the T-P23 can be configured/re-configured to meet the needs of the application.
+Through the T-P2X Master software, the T-P22 can be configured/re-configured to meet the needs of the application.
 This can be done locally from a laptop or tablet, using a Bluetooth connection, or remotely through GPRS communication.

 The acquisition of the transient fault locations remotely, provides a major benefit in both reducing the cost of locating the fault and to improving customer service.
 However, it does lead to the possibility of confusion due to dispersed data.
-An internet-based system has been developed on the iHost[®] platform (similar systems may be usable in different locations).
+An internet-based system has been developed on the iHost® platform (similar systems may be usable in different locations).
 This keeps a register of all the units' current locations; it automatically polls the devices at regular intervals and stores the records on its own database and will automatically report events to designated users.
-Connection to individual devices can be made through iHost[®] without the need to know the connection details.
+Connection to individual devices can be made through iHost® without the need to know the connection details.
 Data can be downloaded from the units to allow it to be analysed in the T-P2X Master software.

-By providing control from a remote location, the T-P23 can be connected to a faulty cable by field staff who are not necessarily familiar with the analysis of the waveforms.
+By providing control from a remote location, the T-P22 can be connected to a faulty cable by field staff who are not necessarily familiar with the analysis of the waveforms.
 The expertise in adjustment and interpretation, being provided by a centrally located specialist.
 This becomes particularly beneficial when the equipment has to be left on-site awaiting the occurrence or reoccurence of an intermittent fault.

-Care should be taken to keep iHost[®] updated, to ensure data relating to a particular fault location refers to the current position of the unit on the network and not an earlier installation, otherwise results will be incorrectly archived, leading to confusion.
+Care should be taken to keep iHost® updated, to ensure data relating to a particular fault location refers to the current position of the unit on the network and not an earlier installation, otherwise results will be incorrectly archived, leading to confusion.

-2. Technical Data
+Technical Data 2.

 Parameter Value

 Operational voltage / Power supply 230 V ±10% AC, 50 Hz

-Interfaces Bluetooth [®] ,GPRS
+Interfaces Bluetooth®,GPRS

 Transient recorder 3 Voltage channels

+1 Current channel

-Data storage 20 Events with 10 cycles of AC voltage 64 TDR-Traces, 16 pre-trigger events 48 post-trigger events
+Data storage 20 Events with 10 cycles of AC voltage 64 TDR-Traces,

+16 pre-trigger events

+48 post-trigger events

 Environmental protection IP65

 Operating temperature -10 °C to +50 °C

-Dimensions (W x H x D) 240 x 120 x 60 mm
+Dimensions (W x H x D) 270 x 120 x 250 mm

-Weight 1.0 kg
+Weight 2.8 kg

-3. T-P23 System Overview
+T-P22 System Overview 3.

-3.1 T-P23 Hardware
+3.1 T-P22 Hardware:

-The T-P23 hardware is shown in Figure 3.1, showing the user interface and connectors;
+The T-P22 hardware is shown in figure 3.1, showing the user interface and connectors.